-Pan seared ahi tuna has always been one of my favorite seafood dishes.
-My recipe features a sesame crusted ahi tuna steak (yellowfin or bigeye) that is crispy on the outside with a melt-in-your-mouth, raw interior.
+Pan-seared ahi tuna has always been one of my favorite seafood dishes.
+My recipe features a sesame-crusted ahi tuna steak (yellowfin or bigeye) that is crispy on the outside and raw in the middle.
 If you’re a sushi lover, this recipe is absolutely for you.

-I like to serve pan seared tuna over jasmine or brown rice and top with both spicy cilantro-lime aioli and soy sauce.
+I like to serve pan-seared tuna over jasmine or brown rice and top it with both spicy cilantro-lime aioli and soy sauce.
 It’s a fresh and flavorful dish (or poke bowl if you will) you won’t forget.
-While this feels like an elegant dish, it’s one of the easiest recipes to pull off on this blog!
-Assuming you have access to fresh tuna from a trusted source, this recipe will cycle on repeat.
+While this feels like an elegant dish, it’s one of the easiest recipes to pull off!
+Assuming you have access to quality fresh tuna from a trusted source, this recipe will cycle on repeat.

 How to Pan Sear Ahi Tuna

 Pan searing tuna is really easy.
 I use a cast-iron skillet, a little canola oil, and medium-high heat.
 For the perfect rare tuna, sear both sides for approximately 90 seconds in a hot skillet.
 Remove from the heat and let rest for 3 minutes before slicing.

 If you prefer tuna that is more cooked through with a slightly pink center, sear for 2-3 minutes per side.
 Just to note, cooking oil at high temps tends to get smokey.
 Be prepared to open a window or use your range hood to control the smoke.

 Ahi Tuna is best sliced against the grain for optimal tenderness, especially if consumed raw or rare.
 Look for the natural lines/grain that runs through the fish prior to cooking and cut across the grain.
 This ensures your slices easily tear apart and melt in your mouth.
 It’s a small detail that makes a big difference.

 What to Look for When Buying Fresh Tuna